RathodAnilT/PHP-Tutorial/README.md

 ## Complete PHP String Reference
 - For a complete reference of all string functions, go to our complete PHP String Reference.
 ## PHP - Escape Characters
+- To insert characters that are illegal in a string, use an escape character.